 I like to imagine a future where everybody who has a worry about their mental health – or that of their family members or friends – has hope.
 Hope of a cure, hope that there is effective help available, and hope that they will be able to find that help when they need it most.
 That is what I work towards every day with my research.
 Developing treatments that work.
 Discovering ways to get those treatments into the homes and hands of people who need them.
 Partnering with other scientists to unlock a cure.

 I have another goal.
 Mental health research receives 9% of the medical research budget, despite being responsible for over 14% of the burden of disease.
 In the private sector, this situation is much worse, with cancer receiving 22 times the philanthropic donations that mental health research does.
 If we are to realise the above vision, then we need to ensure that mental health research receives at least comparable funding to its burden.
 I am on a mission to make this a reality.

-Associate Professor Kay-Lambkin is a NHMRC Senior Research Fellow, Director of Translation at the NHMRC Centre for Research Excellence in Mental Health and Substance Use, and Co-Director of the Mental Health Hub of the University of Newcastle’s Priority Research Centre in Brain and Mental Health.
+Professor Kay-Lambkin is an NHMRC Investigator Fellow, Director of Translation at the NHMRC Centre for Research Excellence in Mental Health and Substance Use, and Co-Director of the Mental Health Hub of the University of Newcastle’s Priority Research Centre in Brain and Mental Health.
 She leads an international team of researchers, clinicians and industry partners in the innovative development and translation of evidence-based treatments for comorbid mental and physical disorders.

 My vision is to continue to lead developments in the treatment of comorbidity so that people experiencing these burdensome conditions can directly benefit from my efforts.
 I will do this by building on my existing research grants and submitting further research grant funding; continuing and expanding my national and international collaborations in these efforts across disciplines; partnering with industry to secure research funding for translational studies that utilise my research outputs; and seeking new opportunities to engage with the business sector to develop technological solutions to clinical problems.